Darkhan2123/Pinot/README.md

 Having insight into business activities from just a day ago was revolutionary for decision-makers at that time.
 However, the analytics landscape has evolved dramatically since then.

 Traditional analytics databases, designed primarily for internal reporting and batch processing, struggled to meet these new requirements.
 This gap in capabilities prompted the engineering team at LinkedIn to develop what would eventually become Apache Pinot.

-### Scope

-This report covers:
-- The fundamental concepts and features of Apache Pinot
-- A detailed explanation of Pinot's architecture and components
-- How data flows through Pinot's system
-- Real-world use cases and implementations
-- Comparisons with other analytics technologies
-- Basic deployment information

 ## What is Apache Pinot?